GurpreetDel/namaste-react/README.md

 Props (short for "properties") are a way to pass data from parent components to child components in React.

+#### What Are Props?

+Props are:
+- **JavaScript objects** that contain all the attributes passed to a component
+- **Read-only** values that should not be modified inside the receiving component
+- The primary way to pass data down the component tree in React
+- Similar to function arguments, but for React components

 #### Visual Representation:

 ```